illkil/2025_GP_4/README.md

 It is recommended to use a physical machine or a powerful emulator for optimal performance.

-Be sure to enable the required APIs in Google Cloud Console and Firebase before launching.

 ## 2. Dashboard - Getting Started